 Enjoy total security when you sign up for VPN anonymously

-Hopefully, you now feel confident enough to anonymize your payments when signing up for a Virtual Private Network.
+Hopefully, you now feel confident enough knowing how to pay for VPN anonymously.
 If you have any concerns about privacy, going anonymous is easy these days, whether you buy a VPN with Bitcoin or Gift Card credit.
 So go ahead and disappear completely.
-There’s no reason to let the powers know what you do and how you pay.
+There’s no reason to let the powers know what you do and how you pay for it.